 An iconic fish in Japan’s cuisine – and culture – the Madai Snapper is actually not a snapper but a sea bream from the Sparidae family.
-Hailed as the best eating among the many species of sea bream – usually know as “tai” – they are found in Japanese and regional Pacific waters.
-Madai are known as the “True Seabream” or “Genuine Tai” – a testament to its prestige as the best eating of all the bream varieties.
+Hailed as the best eating among the many species of sea bream – usually, known as “tai” – they are found in Japanese and regional Pacific waters.
+Madai is known as the “True Seabream” or “Genuine Tai” – a testament to its prestige as the best eating of all the Bream varieties.
 It has a firm, flaky, mild flavored flesh that can be seared, broiled or grilled, and the skin, when cooked, is edible.
 Madai is a suitable substitute for most dishes that call for Red Snapper.

 If you are wondering what the best practices are for the storage of fresh & frozen seafood check out our blog article on the subject by clicking here.

 Available as One Whole Fish, 2-4 Lbs Each Approx

 Two Skin-Nn Fillets, 1.5-2 Lbs net.
 Approx Pacific raised.